Our Wildlife Garden

 Leopard Fogs on Fragrant White Water Lily pads in our wildlife pond.

-Today our ponds are easy-peasy lightweight, molded semi-rigid preformed ponds made with high density polyethelene and we’ve never looked back.
+Today our ponds are care-free lightweight, molded semi-rigid preformed ponds made with high density polyethelene and we’ve never looked back.
 Over the years we’ve documented a whole host of frogs and toads, dragonflies and damselflies, and many other water-loving critters using our ponds.
 Many visitors to our gardens sprint out to the ponds to see who is at home.
 No one is ever disappointed; something is always going on.

 Plant Wars